oracle-livelabs/developer/multicloud-azuredevops-oracledb/oraoperator/oraoperator.md

        </copy>
        ```

-        A lot of useful information will be displayed including CPU and Storage settings, Connection Strings, and its Lifecycle State (AVAILABLE).
+Various useful information will be displayed including CPU and Storage settings, Connection Strings, and its Lifecycle State (AVAILABLE).
 You will modify these fields later to manage the ADB via K8s.

 From here you can do a number of database administration functions as describe in the [OraOperator documentation](https://github.com/oracle/oracle-database-operator).